honghaow/honghaow.github.io/_pages/about.md

 ## About Me

-I am a final year Ph.D. student in the Department of  Electrical Engineering and Computer Science at [The University of Michigan](https://eecs.engin.umich.edu/).
+I am a final year Ph.D. student in the Department of  Electrical Engineering and Computer Science at [The University of Michigan, Ann  Arbor](https://eecs.engin.umich.edu/).
 I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/).
 My research interests lie in designing theoretical and practical machine learning algorithms with strong theoretical guarantees.

 ## Research